-Odessa College allows students to register in person or on the web using WebAdvisor during scheduled registration events (see the Schedule of Credit Classes for the calendar).
+Odessa College allows students to register in person or on the web using Student Planner during scheduled registration events (see the Academic Calendar online at www.odessa.edu).
 Students new to OC must complete the admissions process (see Index for admissions information pages) before they are allowed to register for classes.